XPBytes/media_types-serialization/README.md

 end
 ```

+If you don't want to apply any input validation or deserialization you can use the `allow_all_input` method instead of `allow_input_serialization`.

 ### Raw output

 Sometimes you need to output raw data.
 This cannot be validated.
 You do this as follows: